The Faculty of Medicine, Health and Life Sciences englobes four Schools:

 At Queen's, postdoc support and representation is available at School/Centre-, Faculty- and University-levels.
 The different committees and societies can be led by university departments (PDC, Postdoc Forum) or by postdocs (Postdoc Society) but in every case include volunteer postdoc representatives.
 The postdocs members of those committees are contributing to the organisation of events for postdocs, bringing up issues faced by postdocs and representing you.
 Do not hesitate to contact them to share your opinion, ideas and problems or to join them!

 In the Faculty of Medicine, Health and Life Sciences, postdocs have access to both the Postdoctoral Development Centre (PDC; University-led) and the Postdoc Society (postdoc-led).
 In a nutshel, the Postdoc Society primarily organises research (technical training, research symposium...) and social activities while the PDC focuses on general training, career-development, policy, recognition and providing personal support.
-The two entities however work closely together to offer the best support to postdocs, with the chairs of the Postdoc Society being part of the PDC committee and the head of the PDC being invited to the Postdoc Society meetings when relevant.
+The two entities however work closely together to offer the best support to postdocs, with the Postdoc Society being represented on the PDC committee and the head of the PDC being invited to the Postdoc Society meetings when relevant.

 The PDC committee is an advisory committee of the PDC influencing the resources being developed.

 The committee is composed of the Head of the PDC, postdoc and PI ambassadors representing the different Schools and research Centres of the Faculty, the Faculty Fellows and the Postdoc Society.
-The postdoc ambassadors are volunteer, originally appoited for 3 years.
-PI ambassadors were originally nominated by their Heads of School or Centre based on suggestions by postdocs.
-To ensure all the Schools are represented at each meeting, some categories have two ambassadors sharing the role or some other School postdocs or PI may attend the meeting in an ad hoc manner.
+The postdoc ambassadors are volunteers, originally appointed for 3 years.
+PI ambassadors are nominated by their Heads of School or Centre.
+To ensure all the Schools are represented at each meeting, some categories have two ambassadors sharing the role or some other School postdocs or PIs may attend the meeting in an ad hoc manner.

 The current members of the committee can be found below.